-Note: The Service Capabilities that are consumed across the Mcn Reference Point is FFS.
+NOTE: The Service Capabilities that are consumed across the Mcn Reference Point is FFS.

 5.3 Configurations support by M2M Service Architecture

-6 M2M Services
+6 M2M Services6.1 Introduction

-This clause describes the M2M Services provided by the M2M Services Platform.

-6.1 Introduction

-The M2M Services defined in this clause are utilized by the Supporting Services described in the Annexes of this specification.
+This clause describes the M2M Services provided by the M2M Services Platform..
+The M2M Services defined in this clause are utilized by the Supporting Services described in the Annexes of the present document.

 Figure 6.1-1: M2M Services